-The What Digital Camera Nikon COOLPIX P7700 review takes a look at one of the leading enthusiast compacts and sees how it fares in a competitive market
+Nikon COOLPIX P7700 Review - The P7700 is one of the leading enthusiast compacts on the market at launch.
+Our full review sees how it fares in a competitive market

 The Nikon Coolpix P7700 is the latest in a long line of enthusiast P-series compacts from Nikon.

 The explosion of Compact System Cameras over the past few years led many to believe the days of enthusiast compacts were drawing to a close.
 If anything, the emergence of such systems has only reignited interest in high-performance, pocket-friendly cameras, with revised sensors, brighter optics and evolutionary increases in functionality helping to keep the format alive.

 Nikon COOLPIX P7700 Review – Features and Design